Strings Programme

 Programme Structure

-Participants take part in an intensive programme centred on individual study and performance, working closely with faculty in a structured environment that emphasises technical development, artistic growth, and consistent performance opportunities.
+Participants take part in an intensive programme centred on individual study and performance, working closely with faculty in dedicated studios and a structured environment that emphasises technical development, artistic growth, and consistent performance opportunities.

 Two private lessons per week